SuzannAdams/boba_backend/README.md

 1. It was difficult to deploy the Django API to Heroku.
 2. Setting up the application to accept uploaded images was also a challenge.
 3. The CSS styling used create the desired look took some research and consultation from peers.
+4. AWS was difficult to apply to our website as a tool for visitors to upload their images.

 ## Future Additions: